StevenSermeus/Redis-chat-app/README.md

 Redis chat app with nodejs

+First ever chat app and utilisation of node js

 Needed

 You need to have nodejs install and a Redis cluster for setting up a redis cluster you can take a look at this tutorial